Brady earns 4th Super Bowl MVP trophy with epic comeback

 It’s a triumphant end to a difficult season for Brady, who missed the first four games because of his “Deflategate” suspension and dealt with his mother Galynn Brady suffering through an undisclosed illness.
 The Super Bowl was the first game she’s attended all season.

-“They’re all happy,” he said.
+“They’re all happy,” he said fighting back tears.
 “It’s nice to have everybody here and it’s going to be a great celebration tonight.”

+He shared a quick moment with her right after the game, but was looking forward to more time with her in the upcoming days.

+“It’s kind of madness after the game so I didn’t get much quality time with her but we’ll get it this week,” he said.

 Brady also collected the MVP trophy in 2001, 2003 and 2014.